Dan503/gulp-auto-imports/README.md

   <dd>This is set to <code>false</code> by default.
 When set to <code>true</code>, it will never alter the order that imports are loaded in.
 This gives you the ability to manually edit the output file to achieve the desired import order.
 Make sure to <strong>save the output file into source control</strong> so that your team mates end up with a file that is in the same order as yours.</dd>

   <dt>preset</dt>
   <dd>Use a set of predefined default settings rather than configuring all of the settings yourself.
-You can view the available presets and the settings that they provide in <a href="https://github.com/Dan503/gulp-file-loader/tree/master/presets">the <code>presets</code> folder</a>.</dd>
+You can view the available presets and the settings that they provide in <a href="https://github.com/Dan503/gulp-auto-imports/tree/master/presets">the <code>presets</code> folder</a>.</dd>
 </dl>

 ## Change Log

-The Change log can be viewed on the [Gulp File Loader GitHub releases](https://github.com/Dan503/gulp-file-loader/releases) page.
+The Change log can be viewed on the [Gulp Auto Imports GitHub releases](https://github.com/Dan503/gulp-auto-imports/releases) page.